June 24, 2020

 If we’re being honest, I’ve felt that way many times in the past.

-Yet, every time I’ve wanted to post the black square, keep the anti-racist chain letter going, or copy-and-paste-and-tag-five-friends in a social media post to tell the world that Today I commit to being an anti-racist, for example, this image came to mind.
+Yet, every time I’ve gone to post the black square, keep the anti-racist chain letter going, or copy-and-paste-and-tag-five-friends in a social media post to tell the world that Today I commit to being an anti-racist, for example, this image came to mind.
 Every single time.
 In fact, I’ve thought about this image every day since I first saw it.
 I find it very powerful.

 Here it is again.
 Take another look: